Moira MacTaggert: X-Men: Deadly Genesis

-Chaos War

-During the "Chaos War" storyline, Moira MacTaggert is brought back from the afterlife, alongside the fallen X-Men members Thunderbird, Banshee, three clones of Jamie Madrox, and Sophie and Esme Cuckoo of the Stepford Cuckoos, after what happened to the death realms.
-After escaping from the Apache god Carrion Crow, the group discovers that Moira has been possessed by Destiny's ghost.

 House of X

 In 2019's House of X, it is revealed that Moira is actually a mutant with the power of reincarnation, starting her life again in the womb after each death, possessing full memories of her prior lives.
 She is also revealed to be alive, having replaced herself with a Shi'ar golem that went on to die at the hands of the Brotherhood.
-It can be assumed that the golem contracted the Legacy Virus, was seen in the afterlife following her death, and brought back to life during the Chaos War.
-Moira is revealed to be living her tenth life.

 Powers and abilities

 Moira is a mutant who can reincarnate, which allows her to manipulate the course of history by changing her own actions and thereby affecting people and circumstances that result from her presence.
 Her lifetimes have armed her with significant experience, including expertise in the fields of anthropology and genetics, firearms mastery, and leading various mutant survival movements until their eventual downfall.
 Telepathic intrusions on her mind will only see the memories of her current lifetime, however, telepaths can see all her lives' memories as long as she allows it.